 Focus on empathy right now.
 The best companies will be those that treat their customers and employees with generosity and kindness during this time.
 Adapt this both into your outreach to sales contacts, as well as how you go about writing ad copy by remaining sensitive to the challenges we’re all facing right now and avoiding taking advantage of the situation.

 Communicate more than ever.
-Explore new opportunities to engage with customers, such as texting or auto-dialers, so that you are available when customers need you the most.
+Explore new opportunities to engage with customers, such as texting or smart dialers, so that you are available when customers need you the most.
 Internally speaking, take the approach of over-communicating with your team.
 Schedule daily check-ins, even if for only 15 minutes, and try to stay positive and infuse fun still in the day-to-day, whether through team contests, virtual happy hours, or sharing stories/photos over team chat tools to stay engaged.

 Keep calm and carry on.
 Although it’s stressful right now, think of our current situation as a dress rehearsal and preparation for expected future volatility.
 The things we do today will prepare us for long-term success.
 Be nimble when it comes to formulating your sales outreach and advertising strategy and budgets, and know that adjustments will need to be made daily, not weekly or monthly.
 With the right perspective and focus, you will get through this.